kubenetworks/kubenetworks.github.io/docs/commands/4_kubevpn_proxy.md

 localPort will use containerPort. eg: tcp/80:8080 or udp/5000:5001 or 80 or 80:8080

 --remote-kubeconfig='':
-Remote kubeconfig abstract path of ssh server, default is /home/$USERNAME/.kube/config
+Abstract path of kubeconfig on ssh remote server

 --ssh-addr='':
 Optional ssh jump server address to dial as <hostname>:<port>, eg: 127.0.0.1:22